johnbender/twenty-questions/writing/parser.md

 ([1-9][0-9]*)   == Num \1
 ```

 This defines how to parse numbers, using a regular expression.
+For
+remaining expressions, we add constraining examples in terms of
+numbers:

 ```haskell
 "1 + 2"         == Add (Num 1) (Num 2)